hashicorp/terraform/website/source/intro/getting-started/variables.html.md

 ## Assigning Variables

-There are two ways to assign variables.
+There are three ways to assign variables.

+First, if you execute `terraform plan` or apply without doing anythiing, Terraform will ask you to input the variables interactively.
+These variables are not saved, but provides a nice user experience for getting started with Terraform.

-First, you can set it directly on the command-line with the `-var` flag.
+For another option, you can set it directly on the command-line with the `-var` flag.
 Any command in Terraform that inspects the configuration accepts this flag, such as `apply`, `plan`, and `refresh`: